ShawMerlin/NES-Slotmaster/README.md

 - The NES Cartridge is held close to the door of the NES so it's easy to grab and remove from the console.
 - Minimul components, this can be built for less than $20
 - PCB uses a through hole design so this will be easier to solder for beginners.
 I great first project.
+- Can be used with the RF Shielding on the top and the bottom if desired, there is plenty of clearance.
 <Br>
 The 3D Model for this design was influenced by malleetech123 on thingiverse.
 Huge shoutout to him!!
 A design using FPC Cables is in the works, it won't be as beginner friendly but will have less holes to solder.